KhalilZouhir/Distributed-Database-Management-on-Oracle-Servers/README.md

 ## Fragment Duplication

-Duplicate fragments from Site1 to Site2 to ensure data consistency and redundancy. in site 2 :
+Duplicate fragments from Site1 to Site2 to ensure data consistency and redundancy. in site 2: (check Duplication of fragment Site1 in Site 2 file)

 ```sql
 create table clients1 as (select * from clients1);